About, Sebastián Hidalgo

 - National Association of Hispanic Journalist Ñ Award-Finalist .
 2017.
 Photojournalism.

-Sebastián has been featured and freelances for The Stranger, In These Times, The Chicago Reporter, The Village Free Press, Chicago Defender, and South Side Weekly.
+Sebastián has been featured and freelances for The Stranger, Chicago Magazine, In These Times, The Chicago Reporter, The Village Free Press, Chicago Defender, and South Side Weekly.
 Now, in 2017, he has been selected to be City Bureau's Fall Cycle Photojournalist Fellow, which he currently is apart of and is working on a project in his own community.
-From the trauma and years of exploring his community he has embarked on examining forms of indirect displacement and violence that challenge families.
+With years of trauma exploring his community, Sebastián embarked on examining forms of indirect displacement and violence that challenge families.

 --Sebastián Hidalgo is available for freelance assignments and mentorship lectures for aspiring Visual Journalist throughout the mid-west.
 Please email Sebastián under 'Info' -- 'Contact'.